 Before restarting activity, the player must be symptom free at rest.
 Medical or approved healthcare provider clearance is recommended before restarting activity.

 Children and adolescents should be managed more conservatively.
-The International Rugby Board recommend children and adolescents should not play or undertake contact training for a minimum of 2 weeks following cessation of symptoms.
+World Rugby recommends children and adolescents should not play or undertake contact training for a minimum of 2 weeks following cessation of symptoms.
 Students must have returned to school or full studies before recommencing exercise.

 After the minimum rest period AND if symptom free at rest, a graduated return to play (GRTP) programme should be followed.